Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

     OP=  02
     LEN= 08
-    00-01 Address where to store the parameters
-    02-03 Duration of attack (little endian encoding, in ms) 04 Level at end of attack.
+    00-01 Address where to store the woke parameters 02-03 Duration of attack (little endian encoding, in ms) 04 Level at end of attack.
 Signed byte.
     05-06 Duration of fade.